mageni/mageni/README.md

 ## Mageni helps to reduce climate change
 Mageni is a member of the <a href="https://climate.stripe.com/nJ22UV" target="_blank">Stripe Climate</a> and contributes 10% of your sponsorship to reduce climate change.

-With your sponsorship you will make a significant impact improving for present and future generations.
+With your sponsorship you are making this world a better place for both present and future generations.

 ## Contributing
 You can also contribute with: